 The Group's Treasury department ensures that the Company has sufficient funds to meet its trading obligations as they fall due.
-Moreover, the Company operates a set of limits in order to ensure Liquidity

-Risk is controlled.
-BCS defines a minimum liquidity buffer which must be ring-fenced in cash or highly liquid securities.
-Also, BCS operates strict limits on the amount of non-USD currencies it holds in order to minimize FX Market Risk.
-However, in terms of Liquidity Risk, BCS anticipates that these balances can be converted into USD with minimal to no Liquidity Risk impact.
-For the same reason, BCS does not hold exotic currencies.
+Moreover, the Company operates a set of limits in order to ensure Liquidity Risk is controlled.
+The Ultima Cyprus defines a minimum liquidity buffer which must be ring-fenced in cash or highly liquid securities.
+Also, the Company operates strict limits on the amount of non-USD currencies it holds in order to minimize FX Market Risk.
+However, in terms of Liquidity Risk, The Ultima Cyprus anticipates that these balances can be converted into USD with minimal to no Liquidity Risk impact.
+For the same reason, The Ultima Cyprus does not hold exotic currencies.

-In addition, whilst BCS seeks to maintain a sufficient liquidity buffer to mitigate against crisis scenarios, BCS nonetheless operates a Recovery plan.
-The purpose of this Plan is to provide a clear description of a range of steps that BCS Cyprus may take in order to restore financial strength and viability during a stressed situation that could threaten its status as a going concern, and cause disruption to its clients, counterparties or the wider market.
+In addition, whilst the Company seeks to maintain a sufficient liquidity buffer to mitigate against crisis scenarios, The Ultima Cyprus nonetheless operates a Recovery plan.
+The purpose of this Plan is to provide a clear description of a range of steps that The Ultima Cyprus may take in order to restore financial strength and viability during a stressed situation that could threaten its status as a going concern, and cause disruption to its clients, counterparties or the wider market.

 Furthermore, the Company monitors its Liquidity Risk on at least a daily basis.
 Group Treasury conducts several intra-day forecasts of liquidity gaps.
 This includes real-time monitoring of collateral.
-If the value of collateral falls below parameters agreed with the client, BCS may request additional collateral or, in certain circumstances, unwind the trades.
+If the value of collateral falls below parameters agreed with the client, The Ultima Cyprus may request additional collateral or, in certain circumstances, unwind the trades.

 In addition to the Own Funds Requirements, a Liquidity Requirement was introduced by the IFR (Article 43), according to which the Company is required to maintain liquid assets equal to at least one third of its Fixed Overhead Requirement based on Article 13(1) of the IFR.
-As at 31 of December 2023 the Company satisfied the Liquidity Requirement.
+As at 31 of December 2024 the Company satisfied the Liquidity Requirement.